marielle-lopez/chrono/README.md

 ## Task Completion History

+### 20 March 2024

+- Worked on designing the Chrono logo
+- Begun constructing the `Modal` component to be dynamic
+- Made progress with the 'Week' view

 ### 19 March 2024

 - Made the 'Day' view functional, where the user can switch between adjacent days using the provided decrement and increment buttons